merry /adj/ cheerful and lively

 About Us

 We are a family of 8 living near LaGrange WY.
 We farm organic crops, and raise black angus cattle, quarter horses, sheep, and Pembroke Welsh Corgis.
-Our kids are actively involved with 4H, AKC junior showmanship and the junior angus association, and their horses.
+Our kids are actively involved with 4H, AKC junior showmanship and the junior angus association, and enjoy training their dogs and horses.
+We love our corgis and and excited to share more about how and why we raise them!
+Below is is little more information about our program and how we raise puppies!

 Corgis are a herding breed, and we do select for this trait!
 We like all of our stock to pas the herding instinct tests at a minimum and plan to further in the training on those with the most drive.
-This does not make them more likely to chase or nip if they have the correct temperament!
+This does not make them more likely to chase or nip if they have the correct temperament!!
+Corgis can have great drive and energy which is great for herding and sports, but it is never an excuse for poor temperament.

 To ensure we are raising the healthiest puppies possible, we do OFA hips as well as OFA CERF eyes through a licensed ophthalmologist as required by the parent club.
 We do follow the PWCCA code of ethics when breeding, and also test our breeding adults for DM and vWD1, as well as OFA elbows and basic cardiac.
 There is no reason every breeder, even those who don't show, shouldn't be testing their dogs before breeding and following the breed club code of ethics.